petrSchreiber/thinBasic_StringBuilder/README.md

 PowerBASIC for Windows, v10.04
 * Default compiler Win32 API headers used

-Compile the thinBasic_stringBuilder.rc to thinBasic_stringBuilder.res.
+Compile the _thinBasic_stringBuilder.rc_ to _thinBasic_stringBuilder.res_.

-Compile the thinBasic_stringBuilder.bas and copy it to thinBasic lib/ directory.
+Compile the _thinBasic_stringBuilder.bas_ and copy DLL to thinBasic lib/ directory.